mmgaggle/bd/README.md

 is to accelerate the deployment of data labs, enforcing consistency across labs, for functional and performance testing.

+Post deploy, the following software will be available inside the data lab:

+* Hadoop 2.7.3
+* Spark 2.1.1
+* Hive 2.2.1
+* Presto 0.177

 # Dependencies

 This playbook depends on the "oracle-java" playbook, you will need to install